Autonomous excavation on Earth.

 Status

-Why excavation is the next bottleneck.
+Why excavation is the next autonomy bottleneck.

 Launch costs are collapsing.
 Reusable rockets can deliver mass to orbit for a fraction of what it cost a decade ago.
 But the bottleneck is moving upstream: every spacecraft, satellite, and ground system is built from metals and minerals that are expensive to extract and unevenly supplied.